0xumarkhatab/SlopeLeverage/README.md

 export default Portal;

 ```
 This is where the magic happens.
-I will try to briefly elaborate each piece of code. <br/>
+I will try to briefly elaborate on each piece of code. <br/>
-If things are unclear still , shoot me in the DMs.
+If things are unclear still, shoot me in the DMs.